 FR591 Master's Thesis.
-Assigns credit for research conducted for the master's thesis.
+Assigns credit for research conducted for completion of a master's thesis.
 Prerequisite: FR501 or permission of the instructor.
 (8 units required)

 FR592 Master's Thesis Continuation.
 To be used when a student has fulfilled the 8-unit FR591 requirement.
 (0 units)